 The Town of Penfield is governed by a Town Board consisting of the Supervisor and four Council members.
 The Penfield Town Clerk manages meeting agendas and minutes for the Town Board.
 The Supervisor is the presiding officer.
 The Board adopts resolutions, ordinances, and local laws, and approves the annual budget and tax levy.
 The Council Members are elected to four-year staggered terms.
-The Board meets at 7 p.m. in a formal sessions on the first and third Wednesday of each month, and work sessions on the second and fourth Wednesday.
+The Board meets at 6:30 PM in a formal session on the first Wednesday of each month and a work session on the third Wednesday of each month.
 The public is encouraged to attend.

 Maintaining a safe and healthy environment for all